strontic/strontic.github.io/xcyclopedia/library/csrss.exe-7D64128BC1EECE41196858897596EBC8.md

 ## Possible Misuse

 *The following table contains possible examples of `csrss.exe` being misused.
-While `csrss.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `csrss.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --